The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

+However, there is a positive relation between the number of tokens and the extent to which a language is more optimized in oral rather than written form, as measured by the ratio $\Psi_{dur}/\Psi_{chars}$.
 Notice that not only the undersampled languages are below the diagonal, but also the larger the sample the higher the ratio $\Psi_{dur}/\Psi_{chars}$ (the Pearson correlation between $T$ and the ratio $\Psi_{dur}/\Psi_{chars}$ is $r = 0.389$; $p$-value 0.008).
-Thus the larger the sample, the larger the proportion between the scores for each unit of word length.
-Hence we cannot exclude the possibility that the gaps between optimality of word length in character and optimality of length in duration are partially due to the heterogeneity in sample size of CV.
+Therefore, the larger the sample, the stronger the evidence for word durations being more optimized than word lengths.
+The opposite finding in certain languages (lower optimality for word durations) is likely due to undersampling.

-These considerations notwithstanding, it has not escaped our attention that French, a language whose alphabetic writing system is among the most outdated with respect to real speech among Romance languages (namely it is one of the less transparent writing systems among Romance languages), exhibits one of the highest contrasts between its lower optimality in written form and its higher optimality in oral form.
-However, we cannot exclude that this finding is related to the larger sample size of French with respect to other Romance languages (\autoref{tab:coll_summary_cv}).
+These considerations notwithstanding, it has not escaped our attention that French, a language whose alphabetic writing system is commonly observed to deviate from actual phonetic form, exhibits one of the highest contrasts between optimality in written form and optimality in oral form, with the latter being considerably higher.
+However, we cannot exclude that this finding is partly driven by the larger sample size of French with respect to other Romance languages (\autoref{tab:coll_summary_cv}).

-\paragraph{Length in Chinese/Japanese characters versus other discrete lengths (Latin script characters and strokes).}
+\subsubsection{Length in Chinese/Japanese characters versus other discrete lengths (Latin script characters and strokes)}

+We also recoded Chinese and Japanese using strokes and romanizations -- instead of the original characters of the main analyses.
+This way we investigate the effect of measuring lengths in different units.
+It is tempting to jump to the conclusion that word lengths have to be more optimized given Chinese/Japanese characters than given romanizations or strokes.
+Namely, there is an obvious increase in plain word lengths for the latter.
+However, this line of thinking sweeps under the carpet that, after recoding, the random and minimum baselines have also changed.
+For this reason, the results given optimality scores built upon these baselines are hard to intuit {\em a priori.}